The 2014 AmazingRibs.com Top 10 Best Value Gas Grills

 We rate and review as objectively as possible, measuring temperatures, slamming lids, turning dials, studying warranties, and kicking casters, but inevitably intangibles such as look and feel have to be considered.
 All the selections have won an AmazingRibs.com Best Value Award, and we consider them among the best of breed in their price category.
 Although value is a primary concern, we have included one luxurious dream cooker in each category because value is relative to the size of your bank account.
 They are listed in order of manufacturer's suggested retail price (MSRP), but actual prices are often lower depending on the store and time of year.
 Please click the red links to read our complete detailed review and find links to suppliers, many of whom sell well below MSRP.

 A basic low priced gas cooker with a design that was typical of the first gas grills made in the early 1960s: Cast aluminum body and an H-shaped burner.
 Cast aluminum holds heat well and the H-burner is actually two U-shaped burners fused together with a separate control knob for each side.
-Thankfully Broil-Mate didn't waste their money or yours on a useless heat indicator.
+Broil-Mate could have saved their money and yours by leaving off the useless hood heat indicator.
 A good digital thermometer is required to achieve your goal of BBQ domination.
 You could easily walk past this plain little grill in favor of a big shiny model that was made cheap to sell cheap and carries a one year warranty, but if you're shopping in this price range you would do well to stop and take a look.
 Broil-Mate's aluminum housing will not rust and comes with a limited lifetime warranty on the cook box, 5 years on burners and stainless steel components, and 2 years on everything else.
 Broil-Mate is one of five grill brands owned by Canadian BBQ manufacturer and distributer, Onward Manufacturing.
 Click here to read our complete review of the Broil-Mate 155364 Gas Grill.

 We went looking for everyman's gas grill: one with decent size, great performance, quality construction backed up with a great warranty, and a lower MSRP, than our benchmark Weber Spirit E-310, (see below).
 We found Broil King's Signet 20.
 Patented dual-tube burners deliver even temps with a wide range, quality cast aluminum housing carries a Limited Lifetime Warranty and it has drop down side shelves with built-in condiment trays.
 This grill is a steal for the money.
 Not as easy to find as the Spirit E-310, but worth the effort.
 Click here to read our complete review of the Broil King Signet 20.